-The centre board has been constructed in such a way that even the slightest touch of ground makes it kick up automatically via the release cleat on the deck.
+The centre board has been constructed in such a way that even the slightest touch of ground makes it kick up automatically via the release cleat on the aft end of the centre board box.
+To remount the release cleat there is a small pawl on the underside which you bob down and the clamcleat can be repositioned.